Flight-Free-UK/flight_free_uk_website/source/posts/sarah-matching-career-choices-with-climate-action.html.markdown

 However, there is another thing about my career that is problematic: touring.
 In my industry there is an expectation to fly to gigs abroad (or even within the UK).
 Saying no to flying often means one of two things: lose money because covering the train fares wipes out any income, or lose the work to somebody willing to fly.
 I quickly realised that just quietly saying no isn’t sustainable, both as a career move and with regards to the environment.

+> In my industry there is an expectation to fly.
+Just quietly saying no isn’t sustainable.

 This is when I had a brainwave: I could undertake a tour by bike!
 It would not only reduce my own touring emissions, it would enable me to work abroad while also inspiring musicians and audiences about the possibilities of greener touring.
 I’d previously cycled to play at a concert/festival in Germany, so I knew it was possible.
 Finally, I had found a way for my career to match up with my need to do something meaningful.

 I am a viola da gamba player, and touring with my instrument is more complicated than if I were, say, a flautist.
 The viola da gamba (also known as a 'viol') is an instrument with six or seven strings, and it’s played with a bow and held with the legs (hence ‘da gamba’).
 There are several sizes of viol, with the smallest being roughly violin size, and the bass viol about the same size as a modern cello.